IHCantabria/RiosConCiencia.Visor/README.md

 For the correct compilation and operation of the application, it is necessary to configure the following placeholders for the environment variables set in the environment appsettings files:

 - RIOSCONCIENCIA_API_URL -> The base uri in which RiosConCiencia Api is hosted.
+- RIOSCONCIENCIA_APIPROCESS_URL -> The base uri in which RiosConCiencia ApiProcess is hosted.

 To perform the replace, one solution is offered.